nyarnalang/website/Readme.md

 # nyarna.org Website

 This is the source of the [nyarna.org](https://nyarna.org) website.
+It uses [Nix Flakes](https://nixos.wiki/wiki/Flakes) as build system.
-Build it with
+Build the website with

+    nix build github:nyarnalang/website

+or in a working copy simply

     nix build

-in a checked-out repository.
+Building the website will build Nyarna for your system (to generate the website) and for WASM (to provide the interpreter for the tour on the website) if those are not yet available.

 ## Developers

 This site is written in Nyarna.
 `Site.ny` is the schema and `website.ny` is the content.

-After building, you can host it locally via
+After building, you can host the website locally via

     python -m http.server 80 -d result/www